-Regarding the research approach, there are two recognized types: the inductive and the deductive approach.
-While inductive reasoning aims at developing a theory, deductive reasoning aims at testing an existing theory (Soiferman, 2010).
-The present study, however, followed the deductive approach.
-The research strategy used is the survey since it is one of the best and most economical research strategies that enable the collection of rich and reliable data.
+Regarding the research approach, there are two recognized types, the inductive and the deductive approach.
+The main difference between inductive and deductive reasoning is that inductive one aims at developing a theory while deductive reasoning aims at testing an existing theory (Soiferman, 2010).
+The present study followed the deductive approach.
+The research strategy used is the survey, as it is one of the best and most economical research strategies that enable the collection of rich and reliable data.
 Additionally, with regard to the fourth layer of the onion, the single method was chosen as it allows the collection of a type of information either by quantitative or qualitative methodology.

-The cross-sectional approach is used since the cross-sectional time horizon has already been defined and the data must be collected.
-This approach is used when the research concerns the study of a specific phenomenon at a specific time.
+The cross-sectional approach is used, as the cross-sectional time horizon is the one that has already been defined, in which case the data must be collected.
+This is used when the research concerns the study of a specific phenomenon at a specific time.

-Regarding the sixth and final layer of the research onion, the data collection was implemented through the interview and qualitative research.
-A main characteristic of the qualitative method is its reference to the species, i.e., to the character of the phenomenon (Kvale, 1996).
-This type of research explores human motivation through the understanding of consumer views and perceptions.
-This is because it can be used to study a section of the population to explain their choices and thoughts based on the perception of ideas they hold, which vary between different sections of the population (Creswell, 1998).
+Regarding the sixth and final layer of the research onion, the data collection was implemented through interviews and qualitative research.
+A main characteristic of the qualitative method is its reference to the species, i.e. to the character of the phenomenon (Kvale, 1996).
+This type of research explores human motivation through the understanding of consumer views and perceptions, as it can be used to study a section of the population, about the perception of ideas they hold and to explain their choices and thoughts, which vary between different sections of the population (Creswell, 1998).
 According to Lincoln and Cuba (1985), the qualitative method is characterized by a normal directional flow and is not so much influenced by the individual researcher.
-Therefore, the researcher is able to understand and penetrate the personality of consumers.
+This results in the researcher being able to understand and penetrate the personality of consumers.
 In the present study, semi-structured interviews were selected and categorized into non-standard interviews.
-In nonstandard interviews, the researcher prepares a series of questions that he/she would like to be asked, which is included in his/her research.
-The difference between this type and the traditional semi-structured interviews is that some of the interviews in the present study were done through email, while others were conducted through phone.
-Thus, there was no direct personal contact with the respondents due to the conditions of the current pandemic.
+In non-standard interviews, the researcher prepares a series of questions that he/she would like to be asked in order to be included in his / her research.
+The difference between this type and the traditional semistructured interviews is that in the present study the interviews were done some by email and some by phone, so there was no direct personal contact with the respondents due to the conditions of the current pandemic.
 According to Meho (2006), email interviews can replace interpersonal ones when the sample is in a different geographical area from the researcher.
 The interviews took place during the period of October 2020 to April 2021.